AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/MusicSkip.png)
 ###### _Figure 25 - Shop screen where music audibly skips_

-During this segment, the music skips audibly.
-The music does not skip at the shop under normal circumstances.
+During this segment, the music skips audibly in a manner which does not occur under normal circumstances.
 Reviewing the audio in this section using a spectrogram view in Audacity demonstrates the sudden change in the background music:

 ![](Attachments/MusicSpectrogram.png)
 ###### _Figure 26 - Spectrogram view of music skip_